dallasbgray/CR-10-bootloader-and-firmware/README.md

 |	SAM 			|	bossac			|
 |	STM32 			|	stm32flash		|

-> The CR-10 Melzi using the ATmega1284p is in the ATmega board family
+> The CR-10 Melzi with the ATmega1284p is in the ATmega board family

 To be flash an ATmega board, `avrdude` has to be installed on the Raspberry Pi, I used SSH to connect to the Pi:
 `sudo apt-get update`